TechSourcer/TechSourcer/README.md

 - 💬 Ask me!
 Everything about sourcing and the recruiting world!
 - 📫 Want to reach me?
 Just write me via LinkedIn
 - 🌱 What I am learing?
 Kotlin and Python 🤖
 - 🔭 Where I work?
-Well, since this is not my official page I can tell you that I am working for a large automotive company 😉
+Well, since this is not my official page I can tell you that I am working for a plastic company (Playmobil) 😉

 ....and happy sourcing & coding!